Prioritize paying down debt

 Becoming debt-free is a dream for many—but even just reducing debt can do wonders for both your finances and your confidence.
-Take control by learning some tips on how to get out of debt.
+Take control with these tips that can help you get out of debt.

 Get out of debt tips:

 Do you like celebrating the small wins in life?
-With this popular debt payoff strategy, you can do just that.
+The snowball method is a popular debt payoff strategy that allows you to do just that.
 By paying off your smallest balances first, you create a “snowball effect.”
 This can help you build momentum and free up more cash for tackling bigger balances.

-Tackle your big debts first with this payoff strategy.
+On the opposite end of the spectrum from the snowball method, the avalanche method calls for tackling your big debts first.
 Throw however much you can comfortably manage at the debt that’s costing you the most—typically the balance with the highest interest rate.
-It may save you more in the long run, but you may not free up cash flow as quickly.
+It may save you more on interest in the long run, but you may not free up cash flow as quickly.

-No matter your payoff strategy, make more than the minimum payments.
-This will save you hundreds, or even thousands (depending on the size of the loan), on interest over the life of a loan.
+No matter your debt payoff strategy, make more than the minimum payments if you can.
+This may save you hundreds, or even thousands (depending on the size of the loan), on interest over the life of a loan.
 Our debt versus savings calculator below can help you see how much you could save with extra payments.

 Debt versus savings calculator